-“What kinds of spiders can you find in British Columbia?“
+What kinds of spiders can you find in British Columbia?

 Many people are terrified of spiders and find them extremely creepy.
-This is unfortunate because they are crucial to our environment!
+This is unfortunate because they are incredibly interesting creatures and crucial to our environment!
 Luckily, most spiders are harmless, and they control the insect population.

-Before we begin, note that the list below is just a fraction of the overall spiders in British Columbia.
+Before we begin, note that the list below is just a fraction of the overall number of spiders found in British Columbia.
 Because of the sheer number of these arachnids, it would be impossible to cover them all.
 With that being said, I did my best to develop a list of COMMON spiders that are often seen and easily identified.

 #1.
-Wolf Spider
+Wolf spiders

-Wolf Spiders are one of the most recognizable spiders in British Columbia!
+Wolf spiders are one of the most recognizable spiders in British Columbia!

 They are found everywhere and in almost any habitat.
 I know that I see them often when flipping over rocks or logs.
-Unfortunately, there are so many individual species of Wolf Spider that it would be impossible to list them here, especially since most of them look very similar.
+Unfortunately, there are so many individual species of wolf spiders that it would be impossible to list them here, especially since most look very similar.

-Interestingly, Wolf Spiders do not make webs to catch their prey.
+Interestingly, wolf spiders do not make webs to catch their prey.
 Instead, they wait for an insect to walk by and then chase it down!
-Some Wolf Spiders will make a burrow and then wait inside for dinner to walk by.
+Likewise, some species will make a burrow and then wait inside for dinner to walk by.

-When it comes to arachnids, Wolf Spiders have incredible eyesight.
+When it comes to arachnids, wolf spiders have incredible eyesight.
 They also have retroreflective tissue in their eyes, which produces a glow if you flash light at their faces.

-Wolf Spiders will bite if provoked, but they do not always inject venom.
-Therefore, they are not considered dangerous to humans.
+Wolf spiders will bite if provoked, but their venom is not dangerous to humans.
 Bite symptoms are minimal and may cause itching, swelling, and mild pain.

 #2.
 Cellar Spider